Carol Thomas: Club career

 Thomas played in her first competitive game in September 1966, when she was 11; that summer her family had moved house to be closer to her father's work, with one of their new neighbours playing for BOCM Ladies (British Oil and Cake Mills).
 Thomas joined this team as a traditional right winger.
 Women's football was still banned in England at the time, as it would be until 1971, with leagues contested by teams supported by companies being "the lifeblood".
 Thomas reflected that, though she believed she showed good skills for a child, the team may well have initially taken her on to make up numbers.
 She impressed while playing for BOCM; national football administrator Flo Bilton was involved with the league and asked Thomas to join the local team she coached for Reckitt, Reckitts Ladies.

 She then joined Reckitts' local rivals, Hull Brewery Ladies (Hull Brewery), "after a couple of seasons"; she stayed with the team, which played in the Hull Women's League, for many years.
-With Hull Brewery, where she played in a variety of positions, gaining experience across the pitch, she found more recognition and her career took off.
-She earned a regular spot in the Hull and District representative team as a teenager, and was called to both the Northern England and England teams in 1974.
+She played in a variety of positions with Hull Brewery and earned a regular spot in the Hull and District representative team as a teenager.
+She was called to both the Northern England and England teams in 1974.
 In the same year, to support herself, she took a job as a clerk at Northern Dairies; the company did not have a football team, but she played netball for them.
 They also gave her paid leave when she was playing for England, something unusual for the time, with many of her teammates having to take holidays.

 Standing out in football, Thomas refused offers of professionalism from teams in Italy and New Zealand in order to maintain the strict amateur status enforced by the Women's Football Association (which operated the national team) at that time.
 Still, she sought out better football: she was a guest player for Tottenham Hotspur on a tour to Switzerland, and spent a year at Preston Ladies (in Lancashire), but travel was an issue.
 When Thomas returned to playing in Yorkshire, with several seasons at CP Doncaster Ladies, she also had the opportunity to train with the men's Hull City A.F.C. youth team.
 In 1981, she was playing for both Doncaster and Reckitts again.
 She then initially retired in 1985 while playing for Rowntrees F.C.
 Ladies (Rowntree's), having taken them through the rounds of the Women's FA Cup.